MBrassey/Roboss/README.md

 #### How many Robux can you save by using Roboss?
 In MeepCity, Roboss earns you $3,000 Robux worth of MeepCoin, this is $35 value per day!
+I've earned over a Million Meep Coin using Roboss.
+This is worth 160,000 Robux, or $1,882.
+It took aprox 53 days.

 #### Windows Defender / AntiVirus:
 The single reason Windows Defender prompts you when you run Roboss for the first time is that it's not a verified Microsoft application.
 Simply click "more info" and then "Run Anyways" to use Roboss.
 All AntiVirus software I've tested (Avast, Norton & ESET) scan Roboss and it comes back clean.
 If you like, you can compile Roboss yourself using this repository and the AutoIT compilation tool.